Tepito: Social structure and value system

 As a barrio bravo there are two "myths" that endure here.
 The first is summarized with the phrase a la sombra que infunde respeto, literally meaning "to the shadow, which instills respect" meaning that the shadow of the neighborhood's reputation demands that those from the outside treat with the area with a certain kind of respect.
 Tepito has its own rules and most outside authorities abide by them as it is a rich source of bribe money.
-The second is referred to as the "impuesto de la ingenuidad" (naiveté tax).
+The second is referred to as the impuesto de la ingenuidad ("naiveté tax").
 This refers to those who believe that the counterfeit items at extremely low prices are real.
 While it is possible to find great bargains here, many of the sellers here sell fake and/or defective merchandise.

 While the area has had a large amount of success, recent developments have weakened the social structure here.
 Drugs are a problem among youth, and the seemingly easy money to be made from counterfeit items, stolen goods and drugs has caused more individualistic attitudes.
 It also causes neighbors to not want to be involved with their other neighbors for risk of becoming involved in something unexpected.

 Asian presence

-Nowadays, there are approximately 2,500 Korean merchants operating in Tepito and the eastern streets of the historic center.
+There are approximately 2,500 Korean merchants operating in Tepito and the eastern streets of the historic center.
 Chinese and Koreans now own about 75% of the buildings of the 74 blocks where the tianguis is concentrated.
-The "Chinese," as most Asians are called in Tepito, began by establishing stalls selling novelties from their homelands.
+The "Chinese," as most Asians are called in Tepito, began by establishing stalls selling poor quality novelties from their homelands.
 From there, they branched out to cosmetics, tools, toys, and fragrances at extremely low prices.